 Proper recordkeeping and maintaining current promissory notes are of extreme importance regarding this issue.
 The promissory notes must be kept current and reflect the payments that have actually been made by the shareholder to the corporation, the accrual of interest, and other related issues in the previously executed notes.
 Moreover, the approval of the loans should follow the proper approval and acceptance by the corporation’s board of directors and memorialize via the corporate minutes and other corporate memorandums.
 The shareholder should also be able to verify that the interest has been paid on the note, the interest should be paid at regular intervals, and at least on an annual basis.
 Contemporaneous evidence is always important when verifying loan payment and loan treatment to the Internal Revenue Service.
 From a tax return perspective, the corporate tax return should accurately reflect the loan on the balance sheet.

 Because payment of the loan is such a vital factor, I often find it can be helpful to have multiple options or strategies for repayment.
-Of course, the shareholder can make regular payments on a monthly, quarterly or yearly basis, but there are also other options for repayment.
-If the corporation has strong earnings and profit, the shareholder could also use a distribution to pay make payment on the loan, perhaps even a lump sum payment to expedite payment on the note.
+Of course, the shareholder can make regular payments on a monthly, quarterly, or yearly basis, but there are also other options for repayment.
+If the corporation has strong earnings and profit, the shareholder could also use a distribution to pay, make a payment on the loan, or perhaps even a lump sum payment to expedite payment on the note.
 The shareholder may also be able to provide additional services to the corporation and receive bonuses for their work.
-These bonuses could be paid to the shareholder and then paid to the corporation, or at least taxed to the shareholder as compensation and then reduce the amount of the note.
+These bonuses could be paid to the shareholder and then paid to the corporation or at least taxed to the shareholder as compensation, and then reduce the amount of the note.

 John McGuire is a tax attorney and business attorney at The McGuire Law Firm.
 John assists clients with matters before the IRS, tax planning and advice, and business matters from contracts to the sale of business assets and interests.